toinfinityai/infinity-core/docs/source/getting_started.md

 third_batch.download(path="higher_res_batch")
 ```

-# TODO document estimation for jobs
+# TODO document estimation for jobs.
+Visionfit 0.4.0 is not public and is the
+# only generator with sample estimation, so holding off for now in this package

 ### Using the `batch` module directly